As Thanksgiving approaches, the onset of Christmas Spirit commences. Let the Christmas sewing begin!

 - Place the two pieces right sides together (nestle and pin those cuff seams) and stitch around the outer edges, leaving a 3" opening (for turning right side out) at the bottom of the lining 'foot'.
 To reduce bulk and allow smoother seams in the curves, clip almost to the stitching line in the inner and outer curves.
 Trimming the seam with pinking shears, as I did, will accomplish the same thing.

 - Turn right side out and press well.
-I cannot stress how easily this little turning tool makes the job a cinch.
+I cannot stress how easily the Point 2 Point Pressing tool makes the job a cinch.
 After turning, simply run the curved edge along the seam inside the stocking (through the opening at the lining bottom).

 After pressing well, sew the opening closed by machine.
 It will never show, no need to waste precious time hand sewing!
 Stuff the lining down inside the stocking.
 The cuff will extend above the stocking, simply fold it down over the outside of the top and press well.
 Attach a ribbon at the back seam for hanging.
 Give it to someone extra special!